Offer Request Form

 All SHIKARI® ELISA kits are suitable for biosimilar work.

-For technical inquiry, please contact techsupport@matriksbiotek.com
+For technical inquiry, IFU and other relevant documents please contact techsupport@matriksbiotek.com

 Required Volume (µl) 20